JOHNS HOPKINS UNIVERSITYEST. 1876

 Accessibility

-While there is not a requirement to disclose a disability prior to admission, applicants with disabilities who would like more specific information or assistance with the application process can contact Dr. Karen Fleming.
+While there is not a requirement to disclose a disability prior to admission, applicants with disabilities who would like more specific information or assistance with the application process can contact the director of PMB, Dr. Albert Lau.
 In conjunction with the Johns Hopkins Student Disabilities Services office, our program provides accommodations and services such as sign-language interpreters, assistive technology, and physical accessibility, among other accommodations and services.
 For students for whom travel is a hardship, we can provide online interviews, video feeds of our visiting weekend events, and virtual tours of our facilities.
 Potential applicants can also meet us online in the fall, where we participate in a “BioMed Virtual Graduate Fair” to enable prospective students to learn about our program.